celestiaorg/docs/nodes/celestia-node.md

 import coffeeVersions from '/.vitepress/constants/coffee_versions.js'
 </script>

-This tutorial goes over building and installing `celestia-node`.
+This tutorial goes over building and installing celestia-node.
 This tutorial assumes you completed the steps in
 [setting up your development environment](./environment.md).

-Install the `celestia-node` binary by running the following
+Install the celestia-node binary by running the following
 commands:

-1. Remove any existing copy of `celestia-node`, clone the repository, and change into the directory:
+1. Remove any existing copy of celestia-node, clone the repository, and change into the directory:

    ```bash